 Call waiting is a handy feature.
 But if you are annoyed by the beep it makes, you may want to disable it.
 After that, you won’t hear the disturbing sound when you are on a call.
 Let me show you how to do that.
 But first, let’s understand what is call waiting;

-What is the Call Waiting on iPhone
+What is the Call Waiting?

 Call waiting is a carrier-specific feature that, via frequent tone, notifies you about an incoming call when you are already on another call.